neoighodaro/realtime-nfl-scores/README.md

 # Build a real-time NFL score Chrome extension with notifications

 A simple Chrome extension to simulate the NFL scores in real-time.
+[View tutorial](https://pusher.com/tutorials/score-feed-chrome-extension)

 ## Prerequisites